FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio examples fetch-board [OPTIONS] BOARD

-  The 'apio examples fetch-board` is used to fetch all the apio examples of a
+  The command ‘apio examples fetch-board’ is used to fetch all the Apio
-  given board.
-The examples are copied under the current directory or the
+  examples for a specific board.
+The examples are copied to the current
-  destination directory if --dst is given.
+  directory or to the specified destination directory if the –dst option is
+  provided.

   Examples:
     apio examples fetch-board alhambra-ii             # Fetch to local directory
     apio examples fetch-board alhambra-ii -d foo/bar  # Fetch to foo/bar

+  [Hint] For the list of available examples, type ‘apio examples list’.

 Options:
   -d, --dst path  Set a different destination directory.